 Wander the historic Garden District with its stunning houses with ornate balconies spilling over with flowers and vines.
 To double up on the true NOLA experience, rest your legs while enjoying the sights from the St. Charles Streetcar.

 New Orleans is also especially known for its two-month celebration of Mardi Gras, which culminates with a big parade each year in late February or early March.
-Music lovers will enjoy Big Easy's annual Jazz Festival, which takes place each year in late April/early May.
+Music lovers will enjoy Big Easy's annual Jazz & Heritage Festival, which takes place each year in late April/early May.

 Trace Civil Rights History in Jackson

-Jackson is five hours and 20 minutes from Destin, making it roughly the halfway point for the Inland Route.
+Jackson is five hours and 20 minutes from Destin, making it roughly the halfway point for the Shreveport Route.
 The capital of Mississippi, Jackson, is steeped in civil rights history and a perfect stop to explore a journey through time.

 Retrace the steps of civil right freedom fighters along the Mississippi Freedom Trail, which runs through the city, and visit some of the civil rights movement's most famous sights.
 Jackson is home to pivotal civil rights landmarks like the Medgar Evers Home Museum and the Mississippi State Capitol Building.

 The Westin Jackson is the perfect jumping-off point to explore the city since it is within walking distance of the city's most famous sights and local dining.
 This four-star hotel has everything a road-tripper needs to relax and recuperate.

 After re-energizing, you can take a dip in the fantastic indoor pool, work a sweat in the fitness center, or pamper yourself at the spa.
 There is also a bar, and restaurant on-site, so make sure to sample the offerings before heading out to explore the historic town.